george-sousa/bees-case/README.md

 smtp_mail_from = your.email@gmail.com
 ```

-### 3. Check the status of the containers
+### 3. Check the status of the containers.
+If a problem appears, check this [guide](https://bobcares.com/blog/docker-error-container-is-unhealthy/)
 ```
 # It will take some minutes for every container to be online.
 Check their status and confirm that they are healthy.
-If a problem appears, check this [guide](https://bobcares.com/blog/docker-error-container-is-unhealthy/)
 docker ps
 ```